 The government has committed to meet WoVG representational targets to enhance diversity across Victorian Government boards.
 These targets, overseen internally by WoVG and monitored across departmental and portfolio levels, form an essential component of the WoVG reporting system.
 While attaining all targets across every board may not be viable, each individual board strives to meet all diversity targets.

 Progress updates will draw upon board data from the Government Appointments and Public Entity Database (GAPED) and are verified by portfolio groups.
-DPC has defined 7 diversity targets, measured at extended periods of reporting, as outlined in Appendix B: Diversity cohorts on Victorian Government boards.
+Based on the information collected via GAPED, DPC plans on providing a report back to Cabinet in 2026 on how WoVG is progressing against its 7 diversity on boards targets, measured at extended periods of reporting, as outlined in Appendix B: Diversity cohorts on Victorian Government boards.